-The Ronald O. Perelman Center for the Performing Arts, scheduled to open in 2021, will be a one-of-a-kind multidisciplinary performing arts center, offering artists the latest theatrical design and technological opportunities to create boundary-pushing work, unlike anywhere else in New York City.
+The Ronald O. Perelman Center for the Performing Arts will be a one-of-a-kind multidisciplinary performing arts center, offering artists the latest theatrical design and technological opportunities to create boundary-pushing work, unlike anywhere else in New York City.

 Its bold, unforgettable performances will redefine Lower Manhattan as a prime cultural destination and serve as a living testament to the power of the arts to inspire, entertain, and unite us.